skylersidner/2017-06-03-temp-blanket/README.md

-# Temperate Blanket Project
+# Temperate Blanket Project (Back)
 Built off of my friend's base java app for Heroku (check him out: https://github.com/liester).
+The front end for this project is [here](https://github.com/skylersidner/2017-06-03-temp-blanket-front).

 Inspired by a friend's temperature blanket, where you stitch/knit/crochet a line into a blanket each day with the color based on the average temperature.
 The goal is to have a fun way to visualize a "blanket" in the browswer based on historical weather data pulled in from an API.